MetaMask/SIPs/SIPS/sip-1.md

 ## Categories

-- **Core** - Used to describe improvments in the Core Specification
+- **Core** - Used to describe improvements in the Core Specification
 - **Blockchain** - Used to describe improvements in the Blockchain Specification
 - **Meta** - Used to describe the processes of SIP and Specification themselves